RoboMorph: Evolving Robot Morphology using Large Language Models

-\textbf{User prompt.} This instructs the LLM to design a robot while explaining its reasoning in a step-by-step manner, inspired by the approach in~\cite{wei2022chain}.
-The user prompt remains fixed and is defined as: \texttt{"Your task is to design a single robot.
-Use the examples provided to guide your reasoning and explain your design step by step."}
+Provides a fixed high-level instruction: \texttt{``Your task is to design a single robot.
+Use the examples provided to guide your reasoning and explain your design step by step.''} This chain-of-thought style~\cite{wei2022chain} encourages sequential reasoning and improves the interpretability of the LLM's outputs.

-\textbf{Few-shot examples.} This set consists of robot designs that have achieved the highest fitness scores up to the given evolution step.
-By including these examples, the LLM can iterate on existing designs and generate improved variations.
-For each example, we also provide the reasoning that was used in constructing the design.
-Further details are provided in Section~\ref{sec:few_shots}.